Lawmakers call for oversight hearings on green jobs measure

-The report also found that the state has no comprehensive list to show how much work has been done or energy saved, three years after voters approved a ballot measure to raise taxes on corporations and generate clean-energy jobs.
-The Legislature decided to send half the money to fund clean energy projects in schools, promising to generate more than 11,000 jobs each year.
+The report also found that the state has no comprehensive list to show much work has been done or energy saved, three years after voters approved a ballot measure to raise taxes on corporations and generate clean-energy jobs.

 The AP reported that three years after voters passed Proposition 39, money is trickling in at a slower-than-anticipated rate, and more than half of the $297 million given to schools so far has gone to consultants and energy auditors.
 The board created to oversee the project and submit annual progress reports to the Legislature has never met.

-Senate President Pro Tem Kevin de Leon, the Los Angeles Democrat who was the primary booster of Proposition 39, said Monday that the measure is already successful, and said it is too soon to assess its effectiveness.
+Senate President Pro Tem Kevin de Leon, the Los Angeles Democrat who was the primary booster of Proposition 39 and its implementation in the state Legislature, said Monday that the measure is already successful, and said it is too soon to assess its effectiveness.

-"Most school districts are either in the planning phase or are preparing to launch large-scale, intensive retrofit projects that will maximize benefits to students, school sites and the California economy," de Leon said in a joint statement with billionaire investor Tom Steyer, who funded the initiative campaign with $30 million of his own money.
+“Most school districts are either in the planning phase or are preparing to launch large-scale, intensive retrofit projects that will maximize benefits to students, school sites and the California economy,” de Leon said in a joint statement with the initiative’s chief supporter, billionaire investor and philanthropist Tom Steyer, who funded the initiative campaign with $30 million of his own money.

 But other Democrats said the report raised concerns.